peterMangrove/mangrove-docs-test/offer-maker/offer-provision.md

 ## Summary

 When an offer fails, the caller has wasted some gas.
-To compensate the caller, Mangrove gives them a bounty.
-An offer must provision enough ethers to maximize the chances that Mangrove can compensate the caller.
+To compensate the caller, Mangrove gives them a bounty in ethers.
+Offers must provision enough ethers to maximize the chances that Mangrove can compensate the caller.
 In more details:
-* Every account can have a balance (in ethers) held by Mangrove.
-They are free to fund this balance or withdraw from it at any time.
+* Every account has a balance in ethers held by Mangrove.
+Funds can be freely added to or withdrawn from the balance.
-* Whenever an account creates or updates an offer, their balance is adjusted and some ethers are locked in that offer's provision.
-That provision can only be credited back to the offer's account balance if the offer is retracted.
+* Whenever an account creates or updates an offer, their balance is adjusted so that enough ethers are locked as the offer's provision.
+  * If the offer is retracted that provision is credited back to the offer's account balance.
-* When an offer fails, part or all of the offer provision is sent as a bounty to the caller.
+  * If the offer is executed and fails, part or all of the provision is sent as compensation, to the caller.
+We call that the bounty.
 The rest of the provision is credited back to the offer's account balance.

 ## Balance funding & withdrawal